The biggest event on the Manhattan social diary is currently underway, but what exactly is the Met Gala?

 Over the years, the event has morphed from a $100 ticket in 1960 to a $13.5 million cash grab in 2016, Forbes reported this week.
 Tables run $275,000 for a given brand, with individual tickets reportedly going for roughly $30,000.

-Celebrities of all walks gather at the event, where the museum stairs are draped in luxurious carpet, hosed down with precise and lush floral displays and the pristine halls of the iconic museum become a dimly-lit playground.
+Celebrities of all walks gather at the event, where the museum stairs are draped in luxurious carpet and lush floral displays decorate the iconic museum.

-Not all who attend — like this year’s crop which includes Kendall Jenner, Rihanna, Kim Kardashian West, Gwyneth Paltrow, Kate Hudson, Zendaya and so many more — have to shell out the steep entry price.
+Not all who attend have to shell out the steep entry price.
 Designers and brands will often buy entire tables and invite bold names as their guests, who in turn wear their goods on the red carpet.

-The guest list will be under 600 people, the New York Times reported.
 Events like these justify the validity of FOMO (fear of missing out), but rest assured — sometimes things don’t go according to plan, even at the Met Gala.
+But hopefully no one ever tries to rob it, as portrayed in the upcoming “Ocean’s 8” movie.